Gunnersbury

 Gunnersbury is an area of West London, England.

 Toponymy

-The name "Gunnersbury" means "Manor house of a woman called Gunnhildr", and is from an old Scandinavian personal name + Middle English -bury, manor or manor house.
+The name "Gunnersbury" originally meant "Gunner's (Gunnar's) fort", and is a combination of an old Scandinavian personal name + Middle English -bury, meaning, "fort", or "fortified place".

+Politics

+Gunnersbury is part of the Hammersmith and Chiswick constituency for elections to the House of Commons of the United Kingdom.

+Gunnersbury is part of the Chiswick Gunnersbury ward for elections to Hounslow London Borough Council.

 Development

 Gunnersbury consists mainly of pre-war housing of a variety of types, including flats, terrace, semi detached, and detached houses, some of which are ex-local authority built.